Probing Purely Inelastic Scalar Dark Matter Across Colliders and Gravitational Wave Observatories: Electroweak Phase Transition and Gravitational Waves

 We impose the vacuum conditions at zero temperature:

 ensuring the model reproduces the observed electroweak vacuum.
 This constraint further restricts the allowed parameter space.

-From the physical Lagrangian in Eq.~(\ref{eq:physical-lagrangian}), we can see a negative coupling coefficient $\lambda_{12} < 0$ can destabilize the SM vacuum at $(h, \hat\phi_1, \hat\phi_2) = (v_h, 0, 0)$, making it potentially metastable or even unstable.
+From the physical Lagrangian in Eq.~(\ref{eq:physical-lagrangian}), the off-diagonal Higgs-portal term can become negative along certain field directions and may destabilize the SM vacuum at $(h,\phi_1,\phi_2)=(0,0,0)$.
 To ensure that electroweak symmetry breaking corresponds to the true vacuum of the theory, we begin our analysis from the physical scalar potential:

-To explore the symmetry properties of the quartic interactions and their implications for vacuum stability, we consider the case where the scalar fields are aligned, $\phi_2 = \pm\phi_1$.
+As an intuitive stability check, we consider the aligned and anti aligned directions, $\phi_2 = \pm\phi_1$.
 In this limit, the quartic part of the potential simplifies to: